 Learning how to improve your content wouldn’t be complete without competitor research.
 After all, your competition represents your frame of reference for what your target audience and Google find valuable.

-As with your own site, you’ll need to collect data on your competitors.
-While you may not have access to their Google Analytics dashboard, you can still use Screaming Frog and SEMrush to see how they compare.
+Along with your site, you’ll need to collect data on your competitors.
+While you may not have access to their Google Analytics dashboard, you can still use Screaming Frog and SEMrush to see how their content marketing efforts compare to yours.

 With Screaming Frog, you can easily reverse engineer your competitors’ content strategies and find out the topics they are and aren’t focusing on.